If you enjoy cross stitch and have more finished pieces than you need, try selling them. They make great gifts.

 Note: If you used someone else’s pattern, make sure you are not violating any copyright.
 Patterns usually have a notice with them that tells you what you can and can’t do with the design.
 You can also contact the pattern designer to find out what they permit.

 Take Custom Orders

-If you want to grow, create a page on social media and show off your work.
-Ask anyone who buys a piece from you to link back to you.
+If you want to grow, create a page on social media to show off your work.
+Ask anyone who buys a piece from you to tell a friend.
 Who knows?
-You may have enough orders to cover all your needlework material for years!
+You may have enough orders to cover all your needlework material for years.